 The vest must be worn as your outer most layer (over your pack)

 The High Vis vest and head lamps are to be used after 5:15pm.

 Please note: You are NOT required to wear the high vis vest on Leg 1 due to the proximity of the leg 1 route and because you are only likely to be in darkness for a maximum of 20 minutes.

 This is to keep you warm and dry.
 Please note if you need medical assistance due to the remoteness of this course it may take a while for support to reach you.
-To meet this requirement you need a jacket that has taped seams.
+Taped seams are not a mandatory requirement but it is highly recommended.
 The jacket must be a size that fits you.

 Have one food item that has 20-30g of carbohydrates in addition to planned nutrition.
 Please label 'emergency' on this item.
 You will finish with this item unless you had to resort to an emergency scenario.

+1.)
 Please take the time to do your part for the region and pick up 5 pieces of rubbish (use tongs) then take a photo of the items for evidence before you dispose of them appropriately.
+For your photo please take it out and about and with you in it i.e. selfie mode.
+Please don't just take 5 pieces of rubbish out of your home bin, embrace the event ethos and Give.
+Gain.
+Grow.
+Tag @transcendtrails on social media with your photo for extra awareness.
 Please note this can be done in the weeks leading up to the event.

 This item will depend on weather and water levels.
 It would be wise to put this in a water proof bag to protect it from sweat or rain. the thermal must be a size that fits you.
-Please note in 2021 the thermal was required.
+Please note in 2021 the thermal was required and in 2022 it wasn't.
 We will announce at the opening ceremony or earlier if this item is needed.